 Best line: “I slaved over a hot microwave making that sandwich!” – Kenzi’s response to the ungrateful child she has to babysit as part of the undercover gig.

-Lots of fantasy shows reach a point where the mythology and serialization has piled up so high that the writers want/need to forget about it for a week, instead put the characters off on a side adventure to allow them (and the show) an hour to breathe.
+Lots of fantasy shows reach a point where the mythology and serialization pile up so high the writers want/need to forget about it for a week, instead put the characters off on a side adventure to allow them (and the show) an hour to breathe.
 That’s “Adventure in Fae-bysitting” for Lost Girl season 3, an episode which repeatedly references how much this is actually an old-school adventure for everyone.
 Their client even comes to them via a Kenzi and Bo’s Detective Agency flyer, which we last saw very early on in the first season.

 By this point in the third season, the Bo-Lauren-Dyson love triangle has repeatedly threatened to take over the show, and the writers have strung Bo along on a mystery surrounding a new villain cryptically known as The Wanderer.
 “Adventures in Fae-bysitting” is the refreshing throwback which mines comedy gold out of dropping Bo and Kenzi into suburbia (they fit right into the book club which is really just the local wives gossiping), and offers up broadly funny, but understandable villains who simply started out from a place of wanting to strike back at the men who had wronged them.